switchelven/programming-bases/README.md

-# programming-bases
+# Programming Bases

-Implementation of various simple programmation problems in C, OCaml, Golang, PHP And python
+Implementation of various simple programmation problems in C, OCaml, Golang, PHP and Python.